 Do you need to pick anything up from the grocery store on the way home?
 Do you need to look up a recipe?
 This only takes a few minutes, but a bit of planning can save a lot of time later.

-10. Clear Your Desk at the End of the Ay
+10. Clear Your Desk at the End of the Day

-Take five minutes to clear your work desk before you leave for your break.
+Take five minutes to clear your work desk before leaving for your break.
 It will help you feel more organized when you return.

 11. Review Your To-Do List